Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Introduction and main results

 where the Hamiltonian function $H(x,y)$ is a polynomial of degree $n+1$ in $ \mathbb{C}[x,y]$.
 Assuming the origin $O$ is a center of Morse type, without loss of generality, $H(x,y)$ can be written as $H(x,y)=(x^2 +y^2)/2+ h.o.t.$.
 For a generic level curve $L_h$ defined by the algebraic equation $H(x,y)=h$ where $h\in \mathbb{C}$ is sufficiently close to $0$, one can associate a \emph{vanishing cycle} $\gamma_h$ to the critical value $h=0$, which is a 1-dimensional cycle vanishing at $h=0$ in the 1-dimensional homology group $\mathcal{H}_{1}(L_{h},\mathbb{Z})$ and can be characterized by the following purely topological property: modulo orientation and the free homotopy deformation on $L_{h}$, as $h\rightarrow 0$, the cycle $\gamma_h$ can be represented by a continuous family of loops on $L_{h}$ of length that tends to zero.
 This description explains the terminology(see, e.g., \cite{Ilya-Yako}).
 Respectively $T(h)=\oint_{\gamma_h} dt$ is called a period function of system (\ref{H-C}).
 If $T(h)$ is a nonzero constant independent of $h$ for $h\neq 0$, then the origin is called an \textit{isochronous center}.
 This definition coincides with the classical isochronous center when $(x,y)\in \mathbb{R}^2$ and $t\in \mathbb{R}$.

 One of the most important problems on isochronous centers is to describe the role of the vanishing cycle $\gamma_h$ in the 1-dimensional homology group of the compact Riemann surface of $L_h$.
 It is still an open problem until now.
-In \cite{Gavri}, L. Gavrilov has asked the following question: \begin{question}[Gavrilov's question] Is it true that if a Morse singular point is isochronous, then the associated vanishing cycle represents a zero homology cycle on the Riemann surface of the level curve $L_h$? \end{question}
+In \cite{Gavri}, L. Gavrilov has asked the following question for systems (\ref{H-C}) with only isolated singularities: \begin{question}[Gavrilov's question] Is it true that if a Morse singular point is isochronous, then the associated vanishing cycle represents a zero homology cycle on the Riemann surface of the level curve $L_h$? \end{question}

 In general cases, the above question has a negative answer.
-Example 3.23 in reference \cite{C-M-V} provides a system which has an isochronous center at the origin, but the corresponding vanishing cycle is not homologous to zero on the Riemann surface of $L_h$.
+Example 3.23 in reference \cite{C-M-V} provides a system with

+which has an isochronous center at the origin, but the corresponding vanishing cycle is not homologous to zero on the Riemann surface of $L_h$.
 In this counterexample, it is not difficult to see that the critical level curve $L_0$ contains at least three different singularities on $\mathbb{C}^2$.

 What conditions can give a positive answer to Gavrilov's question?
 This is also an important and meaningful question, especially it is closely related with the famous Jacobian conjecture on $\mathbb{C}^2$, which asserts that the following polynomial map with a constant Jacobian determinant